hknutsen/skyrim-ce/README.md

 ## Goals

-The goal of this modding guide is to achieve the following while maintaining the vanilla Skyrim art style:
+The goal of this modding guide is to achieve the following while maintaining the look and feel of vanilla Skyrim:

 - Fix bugs
 - Improve graphical fidelity: